Female Health: Information for Women

 The Female Reproductive System

-A woman's ability to reproduce can be an important part of her life.
-There are a number of health concerns associated with a woman's reproductive system, including yeast infections, fibroids, or cysts.
+A woman's ability to reproduce can be a significant part of her life.
+There are many health concerns associated with a woman's reproductive system, including yeast infections, fibroids, or cysts.
 The female reproductive system is complex and includes her uterus, fallopian tubes, ovaries, cervix, and external genitalia.
-The most common surgery performed in America on women who are not pregnant is a, 'Hysterectomy,' which is a surgical removal of a woman's uterus.
+The most common surgery performed in America on women who are not pregnant is a 'Hysterectomy,' which is a surgical removal of a woman's uterus.
 The surgery ends menstruation, as well as a woman's ability to become pregnant.
 Education about the Female Reproductive System is highly important to ensure that women receive proper health care.

 Once a woman has reached menopause, additional hormones called, 'Estrogen,' and, 'Progesterone,' may be decreasingly produced.
 Many times, a doctor will prescribe hormone therapy to treat the loss of hormones, but only for a short period of time due to an increased risk for heart attack, and a slight increase in the risk for Breast Cancer.
 Hormonal health issues such as Hyperthyroidism, Thyroid Disease, and Hypothyroidism are much more common in women than in men.

-There are a number of diseases that affect both women and men, but occur in women more frequently.
-Urinary tract infections, bladder infections and kidney infections are examples of diseases that affect women more than men.
+There are several diseases that affect both women and men, but occur in women more frequently.
+Urinary tract infections, bladder infections and kidney infections are examples of diseases that impact women more than men.
 Others include gallstones, Irritable Bowel Syndrome, and Osteoporosis.
-Autoimmune disorders such as Multiple Sclerosis, Lupus, Rheumatoid Arthritis, and Sjogren's Syndrome affect more women than men.
+Autoimmune disorders such as Multiple Sclerosis, Lupus, Rheumatoid Arthritis, and Sjogren's Syndrome effect more women than men.